 The different enemies in the book of Judges represent different forms of the evil, sinful flesh and of the carnal lusts in the believer.
 We see how Satan and his evil angels take advantage of this to persuade the believer to let himself be led by the flesh.

 A child of God may know that the Lord Jesus bore the judgment of sin and robbed Satan of his power on the cross.
 Something else is that the believer must live up to this in his life.
-In faith he must keep himself dead for sin (Rom 6:11).
+In faith he must keep himself dead to sin (Rom 6:11).

 Whenever Satan, the prince of the evil powers in the heavenly places, wants to encourage us to have a sinful way of thinking or living, we must resist him.
 This can be done by pointing at the Lord Jesus and at the Word of God in the power of the Holy Spirit.
 If we do not walk in the Spirit, we will be overcome by these things.